 Newer homes tend to have big closets and lots of storage.
 You can always add storage space, but you might have to sacrifice living space in your rooms.

 Do you love a bright sunny room or do you love privacy?
 Look at a home with light and sunshine in mind.
 Look at the locations of electrical outlets and fixtures.
 Will they accommodate your lighting needs?
 Is there recessed lighting in the kitchen, cove lighting in the family room and a lovely chandelier in the dining room?
 If not, you can add them later, but it's nice to have it in place when you move in.

-Sometimes the simplest home looks spectacular because of the installation of moldings, hardware and a fireplace.
+Sometimes the simplest home looks spectacular thanks to the installed moldings, hardware, and fireplace.
 If these elements are important to you, look for them while house hunting or be ready to add them after you move in.

-If you keep these specific elements of a home in mind, your house hunting will be more successful, and you'll likely end up with the home of your dreams -- for now, that is!
+If you keep these specific elements of a home in mind, your house hunting will be more successful, and you'll likely end up with the home of your dreams.

 ~ Coral Nafie